nirjan-dev/gatsby-theme-teranova/README.md

 # Gatsby Theme Teranova
 Teranova is a free open-source gatsby theme which you can use to make a simple, modern and customizable responsive landing page.

-You can view the [live demo](https://nifty-sinoussi-4a8cab.netlify.com) hosted on netlify to see how it looks by default.
+You can view the [live demo](https://teranova.netlify.com/) to see how it looks.

 ## Features